 Working Toward Solutions

-One of the most urgent problems that Caribbean nations face when attempting to tackle child abuse is the lack of a defined legislative framework.
-Following the United Nation's study on violence against children in the Caribbean, the need for clearly defined public policies to protect vulnerable children was identified as a primary means of reducing the number of child abuse cases in the region.
+One of the most urgent problems that Caribbean nations face when attempting to tackle emotional and physical child abuse is the lack of a defined legislative framework.
+Following the United Nation's study on family violence against children in the Caribbean, the need for clearly defined public policies to protect vulnerable children was identified as a primary means of reducing the number of child abuse cases in the region.

 ChildFund has worked in Dominica and St. Vincent since 1985, and collaborates with regional and local organizations on initiatives that address child abuse.
 We are also a member of the Global Movement for Children, a coalition of nonprofit, advocacy and government organizations working together to solve the urgent problem of child abuse.
 In addition, ChildFund has worked with government officials as part of the National Early Child Development Council and the Child Rights Committee to create lasting solutions that will protect the lives of children in the Caribbean.

-To help us continue our efforts in the Caribbean, consider sponsoring a child.
+To help us continue our child abuse prevention efforts in the Caribbean, consider sponsoring a child.
 For just $28 per month, you can help us provide children with food, educational opportunities and health care, all of which are vital to helping families emerge from poverty.

-Alternatively, our Gifts of Love & Hope catalog offers a range of ways to help.
+Alternatively, our Real Gifts Catalog offers a range of ways to help.
 For less than $200, you can help us provide a rural family in the Caribbean with two goats that will help them gain financial independence and offer children a healthier, more stable future.